MASTER SERVICE AGREEMENT

-This Master Services Agreement (this “Agreement”) is between Computex, Inc. d/b/a Computex Technology Solutions, a Texas corporation with offices located at 840 W. Sam Houston Pkwy N. Suite 420, Houston, TX 77024 (“us”, “our”, “we” or “Computex”), and you, the entity who electronically signs this document in the signature block, below (“you”, “your” or “Client”).
+This Master Services Agreement (this “Agreement”) is between Computex, Inc. d/b/a Computex Technology Solutions, a Texas corporation with offices located at 840 W. Sam Houston Pkwy.
+N., Suite 420, Houston, Texas 77024 (“us”, “our”, “we” or “Computex”), and you, the entity who electronically signs this document in the signature block, below (“you,” “your,” or “Client”).
 This Agreement is effective as of the latest date of the signatures of the parties below (“Effective Date”).

 SCOPE OF SERVICES; SOW

-This is a master agreement that governs all services that we perform for you, as well as our sale, licensure, and/or provision of products or software (as applicable) to you. (collectively, the “Services”).
-The specific Services are not described in this Agreement; instead, they will be described in one or more proposals or statements of work that we provide to you (each, a “SOW”).
-Once you and we mutually agree to a SOW (either by signing it or by electronic acceptance), the SOW will become a part of, and governed under, the terms of this Agreement.
+This is a master agreement that governs all services that we perform or facilitate for you, as well as our sale, licensure, and/or provision of products or software (as applicable) to you (collectively, the “Services”).
+The specific Services are not described in this Agreement; instead, they will be described in one or more order forms, quotes, proposals, or statements of work that we provide to you (each, a “SOW”).
+Once you and we mutually agree to a SOW (either by signing it or by electronic acceptance), the SOW will become a part of, and governed under the terms of this Agreement.
 If there is a material difference between the language in a SOW and the language in this Agreement, then the language of the SOW will control, except in situations involving warranties, limitations of liability, or termination of this Agreement.
 Under those limited circumstances, the terms of this Agreement will control unless the SOW expressly states that it is overriding the conflicting provisions of this Agreement.

 - Environment.
 For the purposes of this Agreement, “Environment” means, collectively, any computer network (cloud-based or otherwise), computer system, peripheral or device (virtual or physical) installed, maintained, monitored, or operated by us pursuant to a SOW.
 To avoid a delay or negative impact on our provision of the Services, during the term of each SOW you agree to refrain from modifying or moving the Environment or installing software in the Environment, unless you and we mutually agree to such activity.

 - Maintenance; Updates.
-Patches and other software-related maintenance updates (“Updates”) are provided under a SOW, we will install the Updates only if we have determined, in our reasonable discretion, that the Updates will be compatible with the configuration of the System and materially beneficial to the features or functionality of the affected software or hardware.
+If patches and other software-related maintenance updates (“Updates”) are provided under a SOW, we will install the Updates only if we have determined, in our reasonable discretion, that the Updates will be compatible with the configuration of the Environment and materially beneficial to the features or functionality of the affected software or hardware.
 We will not be responsible for any downtime or losses arising from or related to the installation or use of any Update.

 - Third Party Support.
-If, in our discretion, a hardware or software issue requires vendor or OEM support, we may contact the vendor or OEM (as applicable) on your behalf and invoice you for all fees and costs involved in that process.
+If, in Computex’s discretion, a hardware or software issue requires vendor or OEM support, we may contact the vendor or OEM (as applicable) on your behalf and pass through to you, without markup invoice you for all fees and costs incurred in that process.
 If the fees or costs are anticipated in advance or exceed $100, we will obtain your permission before incurring such expenses on your behalf unless specifically covered in an applicable SOW, or exigent circumstances require otherwise.

 - Advice; Instructions.
-From time to time, we may provide you with specific advice and directions related to our provision of the Services or the maintenance or administration of the System.
-(For example, our advice or directions may include adjusting the System’s scalability, performance and reliability.)
+From time to time, we may provide you with specific advice and directions related to our provision of the Services or the maintenance or administration of the Environment.
+(For example, our advice or directions may include adjusting the Environment’s scalability, performance and reliability.)
 You are hiring us for our knowledge and expertise.
 For that reason, we strongly advise that you follow and implement any directions we provide to you related to the Services.
-Depending on the situation, we may suggest that you make additional purchases or investments in the System or the environment in which the System is maintained, at your sole cost.
-We will not be responsible for any problems or issues (such as System downtime or security-related issues) caused by your failure to promptly follow our advice or directions.
+Depending on the situation, we may suggest that you make additional purchases or investments in the Environment, at your sole cost.
+We will not be responsible for any problems or issues (such as system downtime or security-related issues) caused by your failure to promptly follow our advice or directions.
 If failure to follow or implement our advice makes it economically or technically unreasonable for us, in good faith, to continue to provide the Services to you, then we reserve the right to terminate the applicable SOW for cause by providing notice of termination to you.
-Unless specifically and expressly stated in a SOW, any services required to remediate issues caused by your failure to follow our advice or directions, or your unauthorized modification of the System, as well as any services required to bring the System up to or maintain the Minimum Requirements, are not covered under any SOW and will be out-of-scope.
+Unless specifically and expressly stated in a SOW, any services required to remediate issues caused by your failure to follow our advice or directions, or your unauthorized modification of the Environment, as well as any services required to bring the Environment up to or maintain the Minimum Requirements, are not covered under any SOW and will be out-of-scope.

 - Insurance.
 If you are supplied with Computex Equipment (defined below), you agree to acquire and maintain, at your sole cost, insurance for the full replacement value of that equipment.
 Computex must be listed as an additional insured on any policy acquired and maintained by you under this Agreement, and the policy will not be canceled or modified during the term of the applicable SOW without prior notification to Computex.
-Upon our request, you agree to provide proof of insurance to us, including proof of payment of any applicable premiums or other amounts due under the insurance policy.
+Upon Computex’s request, you agree to provide proof of insurance to Computex.

 - Nonpayment.
-Undisputed fees that remain unpaid for more than thirty (30) days after the date on the invoice will be subject to interest on the unpaid amount(s) until and including the date payment is received, at the lower of either 1.5% per month or the maximum allowable rate of interest permitted by applicable law.
-We reserve the right, but not the obligation, to suspend part or all of the Services without prior notice to you in the event that any portion of undisputed fees are not timely received by us, and monthly or recurring charges shall continue to accrue during any period of suspension.
-Notice of disputes related to fees must be received by us within ten (10) days after the applicable Service is rendered or the date on which you pay an invoice, whichever is later; otherwise, you waive your right to dispute the fee thereafter.
+Fees that remain unpaid for more than fifteen (15) days after the date on the undisputed invoice may at our discretion be subject to interest on the unpaid amount(s) until and including the date payment is received, at the lower of either 1.5% per month or the maximum allowable rate of interest permitted by applicable law.
+We reserve the right, but not the obligation, to suspend part or all of the Services without prior notice to you in the event that any portion of undisputed fees are not timely received by us.
+Notice of disputes related to fees must be received by us within ten (10) days after the applicable Service is rendered or the date listed on an invoice, whichever is later; otherwise, you waive your right to dispute the fee thereafter.
 A re-connect fee may be charged to you if we suspend the Services due to your nonpayment.
 Time is of the essence in the performance of all payment obligations by you.